sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 '''[[http://wiki.sagemath.org/combinat/Installation|Installation instructions]]'''

-Sage 5.0 includes 41 patches from the Sage-Combinat !
+Sage 5.0 includes 42 patches from the Sage-Combinat, and many other changes!
 As a consequence, It has been quite tedious to keep the Sage-Combinat queue working on both 4.8 and 5.0.
 Therefore:

 {{{#!wiki caution
 '''We will officially drop the support for the Sage-Combinat queue on Sage < 5.0 Friday 2012, May 18th.
 This includes Sage 4.8, and all beta/rc versions of Sage 5.0.'''
 }}}